ezhang7423/free-tpu/README.md

 ### baiscally, tpu = 4gpu, gpu = 60cpu
 ## and ur getting this for free.
 (comparing tflops, https://medium.com/syncedreview/harvard-researchers-benchmark-tpu-gpu-cpu-for-deep-learning-3034a452958d
-take this with caveast, because training speed uses more than just raw tflops)
+take this with caveat, because training speed uses more than just raw tflops)

 https://www.dlology.com/blog/how-to-train-keras-model-x20-times-faster-with-tpu-for-free/